Eagle Vision (company)

-Eagle Vision is a Canadian independent film and television production company based in Winnipeg, Manitoba, Canada.
+Eagle Vision is a Canadian independent film and television production company based in Winnipeg, Manitoba.
 It is an Aboriginally-owned production company founded in 1999 by Lisa Meeches, President of Meeches Video Productions Inc. and Wayne Sheldon, President of MidCanada Production Services Inc.

-Eagle Vision is currently run by Meeches and producer Kyle Irving, son of Bob Irving, a well-known Canadian sportscaster.
+Eagle Vision is currently run by Meeches and producer Kyle Irving, son of Bob Irving, a Canadian sportscaster.

 In 2006, Eagle Vision was co-producer of the Oscar and Golden Globe award-winning film Capote.

 In television, Eagle Vision is primarily known for its Aboriginal TV series.